walessy/SIMPLE-MT-Trading-Framework/docs/advanced-user-guide.md

 Before getting started, ensure you have:

+- MetaTrader 4 and/or MetaTrader 5 installed on your Windows computer
 - Docker Desktop installed and running
 - Git installed
 - PowerShell (Windows) or Terminal (macOS/Linux)